medsec/expectation-cryptanalysis-on-round-reduced-aes/README.md

-# Extended Expectation Cryptanalysis on Round-reduced AES and Small-AES
+# Extended Truncated-differential Cryptanalysis on Round-reduced AES and Small-AES

 This repository contains the experiments for expectation cryptanalysis on round-reduced AES and its small-scale version [CMR05].